 Associate Vice President, Communications

 Iris Waskow is the Associate Vice President of Communications at AJU and has more than 25 years of advertising, marketing and public relations experience.
 Prior to joining the AJU staff eleven years ago, she was the Vice President of Marketing at Good Samaritan Hospital and Centinela Hospital.
 She has worked in both the for-profit and nonprofit world.
 When she owned and operated her own graphics and production agency, her clients ranged from international advertising agencies to large aerospace companies and medical and health related corporations.
 Iris is entrepreneurial by nature and appreciates an environment where ideas and new ways of looking at opportunities are welcomed.

-Senior Director of Facilities & Auxiliary Services
+Vice President of Facilities & Auxiliary Services

 Sam Levitt joined American Jewish University in January 2009 to oversee operations & auxiliary services.
 He earned his BA in Judaic Studies at University of California, San Diego, with minors in Law & Society and Biology.
 He earned his MBA in Nonprofit Management from American Jewish University in 2007, receiving the David Lieber School of Graduate Studies Professional Leadership Award.
 His MBA Capstone was titled “Mergers in the Nonprofit World: Their Impact on the Organizations Involved and the Communities They Serve.”